aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/html/recognise-self-closing-tags/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-HTML can have a variety of tag formatting for empty tags like `<td></td>` or `<td/>`.
-Aspose.Cells for Node.js via C++ supports both these formats now whereas earlier it was supporting only `<td></td>` like tags.
+HTML can have a variety of tag formats for empty tags, such as `<td></td>` or `<td/>`.
+Aspose.Cells for Node.js via C++ supports both formats now, whereas earlier it only supported `<td></td>`‑like tags.
 This feature can be tested by converting the attached sample HTML file to an Excel file.
 The sample HTML file and output Excel file can be downloaded from the following links for testing.

 [sampleSelfClosingTags.html](sampleSelfClosingTags)